 The Top 10 Rules Of Sports

-What are the top 10 rules of sports?
+What are the Top 10 Rules of Sports?

-- Respect your opponent
+- Respect Your Opponent

-- Don’t argue with the referee
+- Don’t Argue with the Referee

-- Listen to your coach
+- Listen to Your Coach

-- Take health and safety seriously
+- Take Health and Safety Seriously

-- Be a team player
+- Be a Team Player

-- Act mentally tough
+- Act Mentally Tough

-- Enjoy the wins and learn from the losses
+- Enjoy the Wins and Learn From the Losses

-- Strive to be great
+- Strive to Be Great

-- Have fun
+- Have Fun

-- Follow etiquette rules
+- Follow Etiquette Rules

 1. Respect Your Opponent

-2. Don’t Argue With The Referee
+2. Don’t Argue With the Referee

 Referees should be shown respect at all times before, during, and after any sporting event.
-There is no reason any players or coaches should be disrespectful towards referees due to the fact that typically calls cannot be reversed after they are already made.
+There is no reason whatsoever for any players or coaches to be disrespectful towards referees, due to the fact that calls typically cannot be reversed after they are already made.
 Referees are trying to do their job just as much as the next person, and human error is a part of every sport, so there is no reason to get angry at a referee or an official for a call that might be controversial.

-3. Listen to Your coach
+3. Listen to Your Coach

 4. Take Health and Safety Seriously

-5. Be a team player
+5. Be a Team Player

 To be a team player, one must always aim to support their teammates.
 A team player will do anything that is necessary to help the team win.
 A team player is not necessarily the best person on the court or field.
 In fact, it could be the last person off the bench.
 However, even the last person is doing their job because it is for the good of the team.
-A team player does not care about what they want when it comes to games, but instead thinks about what the team needs and incorporates that into their style of play.
+A team player does not care about what they want when it comes to games, but instead thinks about what the team needs, and incorporates that into their style of play.
 Team players are what push entire teams over the top into success.
-On the best teams, all the players are team players and they all will put the team’s needs over their own.
+On the best teams, all the players are team players, and they will all put the team’s needs over their own.

 6. Act Mentally Tough

-Any athlete is bound to make some sort of mistake during their athletic career or fail at a time when they wanted to succeed.
-When playing sports, players need to have a short term memory in order to succeed to the highest level.
+Any athlete is bound to make some sort of mistake during their athletic career, or fail at a time when they wanted to succeed.
+When playing sports, players need to have a short-term memory in order to succeed to the highest level.
 This means that when a mistake is made or a player fails, the best thing that they can do is figure out what they could have done better, learn from that mistake, and forget about it.
-The advice that a lot of coaches give is to forget about past mistakes so they don’t influence your decision making throughout the rest of the game..
-Having a short term memory will make a player more confident and lead to more success in the future.
+The advice that a lot of coaches give is to forget about past mistakes so they don’t influence your decision-making throughout the rest of the game.

-7. Enjoy The Wins and Learn from the Losses
+7. Enjoy the Wins and Learn From the Losses

-8. Strive To Be Great
+8. Strive to Be Great